Railway accident near Halfweg (1966)

 At the Railway accident near Halfweg on 2.
 November 1966, an electric multiple unit derailed near Halfweg in North Holland.

 History

-On 2.
-November 1966 derailed ElD4 521 (NS Mat '64) as part of train No 1018 near Halfweg.
+ElD4 521 (NS Mat '64) derailed as part of train No 1018 near Halfweg on 2.
+November 1966.
 The train had sped over a switch and derailed.
 This led to damages in all cars.
 After the derailment the leading unit Bk1 came to a standstill beside the track, the BD carriage stood complete beside the track, while the AB- and the other motor unit Bk2 landed on their sides in a ditch.
 On 7 November 1966 the train arrived for repairs at Revisiebedrijf Haarlem.
 It was returned to service on 24 July 1967.
 The opportunity was used to undertake also a small revision (H2).